Ceterai/Ceterai.github.io/MyEnternia/Wiki/OmniblueLight/README.md

 # Omniblue Light

 Creates a slight beam of special blue light in front of you.
 Acts as a head lamp.
+Alta:

 <details markdown="1"><summary>Applied by following items: (Expand 6 items)</summary>